 The general procedure for creating a specimen tracing is as follows:

-1. While the "Add" button is depressed, select a number of points around the perimeter of the image.
+1. While the "Add" button is depressed, select several points around the perimeter of the image.

 2. Click the "Close Curve" button to attach the first and last point.